LambdaSchool/ios-open-source-wikipedia/README.md

 7. Read the [API Design Guidelines for Swift](https://swift.org/documentation/api-design-guidelines/)
 8. Find a "good first bug" that you'd like to work on the [bug backlog](https://phabricator.wikimedia.org/project/board/782/query/7vYTqNgpvqjh/)
 9. Tag yourself in their bug tracker and start working on a fix
-10. Create a Pull Request following these guidelines
+10. Create a Pull Request following these [process guidelines](https://github.com/wikimedia/wikipedia-ios/blob/develop/docs/process.md)
 11. Message an iOS Instructor to review your PR for feedback and to answer questions. @PaulSolt @Ben @Spencer @Andrew

 ## More Bugs